Best Primer for Acne Prone Skin

 Studio Secrets Professional Magic Perfecting Base

 Studio Secrets Professional Magic Perfecting Base is an excellent what-you-see-is-what-you-get non comedogenic primer, and for a DS makeup, it's pretty impressive.
-It's lightweight and feels reasonably smooth; it's got strong coverage; and it lasts---that is, it stays on your face---for a very, very long time.
-It gets a check mark for everything you'd want in a simple primer.
+It's lightweight and feels reasonably smooth; it's got strong coverage; and it lasts for a long time.
+It gets a check mark for everything we'd want in a simple primer.